 The SCAR Fellowship Programme is designed to encourage the active involvement of early career scientists and engineers in Antarctic scientific research, and to build new connections and further strengthen international capacity and cooperation in Antarctic research.

 The SCAR Fellowship Programme is for PhD students, or those within five years of having completed a PhD, to undertake research at major international laboratories, field facilities, and/or institutes in or operated by SCAR member countries, so as to become acquainted with recent advances in research and/or to develop long-term scientific links and partnerships.
-The work must be carried out in a research group of a SCAR member country different from that of the (i) applicant's origin and (ii) current residence.
+The work must be carried out in a research group of a SCAR member country different from that of the applicant's origin and current residence.

 Fellowships are awarded purely on the selection criteria for competitive selection, which are clearly stated in the Evaluation section on the Information page.